fbpx

 The Ban on Replacement Workers

-Key Points of the Bylaw
+Key Points of the Bill C-58:

 2. Prohibition: During a strike or lockout, employers are prohibited from hiring replacement workers to perform the duties of the striking or locked-out employees.